Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

 Note:
     The terms *strong* and *weak* type-systems are actually not universally defined, and the difference is constantly debated.
     This is way generally in type-theory, the term **type-safety** is preferred.
-Thus, another way you can defined these two weaker terminologies as:
+    Thus, another way you can define these two weaker terminologies is:

 * **Strong type-system**: The type system and it's type-safety is strictly enforced with no way of bypassing it.
 * **Weak type-system**: There are known ways to bypass the type-system and thus the type-safety that comes with it.

+Fruit for thought: Rust's strict type-system is one of the reasons why rust is considered to be memory-safe too, Why?

 ### Question 1)